RichMac20/SOCHomeLab/Steps/13_SecOnionPipeToSplunk.md

   - “Xpack.monitoring.enabled: false”
   - Disabled Licensereader/checker
     - If not disabled it will try and check the license in elasticsearch which hasn’t been setup.
-- Create a ‘logstash.conf’ file in /root/logstash-docker/pipeline/
+- Create a [logstash.conf](https://github.com/RichMac20/SOCHomeLab/blob/main/Steps/Configs/logstash.conf) file in /root/logstash-docker/pipeline/
-  - See image below for script
 - Run the following command as one: (Only run after logstash.conf is created)
   - “docker run -d --name logstash --restart unless-stopped -v /root/logstash-docker/pipeline:/usr/share/logstash/pipeline -v /root/logstash-docker/config/logstash.yml:/usr/share/logstash/config/logstash.yml -p 5044:5044 custom-logstash:latest logstash -f /usr/share/logstash/pipeline/logstash.conf
   - Command creates a docker container titled ‘logstash’ and boots on start unless stopped.
 Creates a logstash.conf file in /usr/share/logstash/pipeline within the container to use the conf and uses the logstash.yml file to disable lisensereader/checker (only works in .yml).
 Uses port 5044 and the custom-logstash image we created earlier.
 Final command just forces the use of the logstash.conf file.